-In our trust this means that:

-All trustees and governors must have read part 1 and 2 of "KCSIE-23" They must also undertake suitable training, so they are able to challenge leaders effectively about safeguarding practices.

-Our nominated director for safeguarding and child protection is: Lucy Rawlinson

-Our nominated academy governor for safeguarding and child protection is: Katie Wrench & Richard Amos (Trustee)

-The named director and governor will receive safeguarding training relevant to the governance role and this will be updated every 2 years.

-The trust board will ensure this policy template and other procedures fulfil national and local requirements for effective safeguarding.

-The local governing body will ensure the policy works effectively in the academy.
-They will authorise reasonable adjustments where they are required.

-The trust board and governing body will review all policies/procedures that relate to safeguarding and child protection annually.
-They will ensure there are effective online filters operating on the trust's IT systems.

-A member of our governing body (usually the Chair) is nominated to be responsible for liaising with the trust central team and Kirklees Local Authority Designated Officer (LADO) in the event of allegations of abuse being made against theHeadteacher

-The Nominated Director (Governor) will liaise with the Headteachers and DSLs to produce a report at least annually for the board or local governing body and ensure the annual Section 175 safeguarding self-assessment is completed and submitted on time.

-11.0 Safer recruitment and selection

-The academy or trust (for some senior posts) will pay full regard to 'Safer Recruitment' practice including scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
+11.0 Safer recruitment and selection This means that in our academy: The academy or trust (for some senior posts) will pay full regard to 'Safer Recruitment' practice including scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
 The academy or trust (for some senior posts) will undertake interviews and appropriate checks, including a disclosure & barring check, a barred list check and a prohibition check.
 Evidence of these checks must be recorded on our Single Central Record.
 All recruitment materials will include reference to the trust's commitment to safeguarding and promoting the wellbeing of pupils.
 We will always seek a reference from the employee's current or most recent headteacher if he or she is currently working in education.
 We will verify the identity of the person providing the reference.
 The reference will always ask the referee to report any safeguarding concerns or disciplinary investigations (see the trust's recruitment policy).
 We will undertake background checks, including online searches, as part of the recruitment process.
 We will follow the procedures set out in the trust's recruitment policy.

-The following staff have undertaken Safer Recruitment training:

-- 1 Kelly Starkey

-- 2 Katie Bland

-- 3 Helen Stubbins

-- 4 Rebecca Hesmondhalgh

-- 5 Joe Loxam

-- 6 Sarah Heaton

-And the following members of the Governing Body have also been trained:

-Katie Wrench Matthew McKirgan

-We keep a register of senior leaders who have received safer recruitment training.
+The following staff have undertaken Safer Recruitment training: Kelly Starkey Katie Bland Helen Stubbins Rebecca Hesmondhalgh Joe Loxam Sarah Heaton And the following members of the Governing Body have also been trained: Katie Wrench Matthew McKirgan We keep a register of senior leaders who have received safer recruitment training.
 This includes most of the senior leaders in the central team.
 Every interview (selection) panel must include at least one person who has successfully completed safer recruitment training.

-11.1 Induction

-All staff will be made aware of systems within their setting which support safeguarding, and these should be explained to them as part of staff induction.

-Our staff induction process will cover:

-- The Safeguarding & Child Protection policy; - The Behaviour Policy; - The Staff Code of Conduct Policy; - The safeguarding response to children who go missing from education or are persistently absent; and - The role of the DSL (including the identity of the DSL and any deputies).
+11.1 Induction All staff will be made aware of systems within their setting which support safeguarding, and these should be explained to them as part of staff induction.
+Our staff induction process will cover: The Safeguarding & Child Protection policy; The Behaviour Policy; The Staff Code of Conduct Policy; The safeguarding response to children who go missing from education or are persistently absent; and The role of the DSL (including the identity of the DSL and any deputies).
 Copies of policies and a copy of part one of the KCSIE-2023 document is provided to staff at induction.
 All staff MUST sign part one of KCSIE-2023, to confirm they have read and understood it.
 Signed declarations must be returned to the DSL.